Using NIOS Advanced DNS Protection (ADP) Monitoring and Reporting (1528)

 Tasks

-Task 1: Set up NIOS-4 to join the Grid
+Task 1: Set up NIOS-4 to be a Threat Protection (ADP) enabled Grid Member

 reset all

-.log back into the VM and validate that it has been reset.
+, and validate that it has been reset using the commandshow network

 set interface mgmt